blizzard-net/warcraft/README.md

 using ArgentPoneyWarcraftClient.Extensions.DependencyInjection;
 ```

 Then use the `AddWarcraftClients()` method on the `IServiceCollection` instance.
-For example, in ASP.NET Core applications this would be in the `Configure()` services method like so
+For example, in ASP.NET Core applications this would be in the `ConfigureServices()` method like so.

 ```cs
 public class Startup